sharkoz/keypirinha-outlook_calendar/README.md

 View your upcoming events, and if they have a linked teams meeting, join the meeting by highlighting the event with the up/down arrows and pressing `Enter`

+If you enable the "always_suggest" option, you can even just open Keypirinha and press space to display your events.

 ## Configuration